awslabs/aws-iot-device-client/docs/ENV.md

     * The device client will also print the contents of the trace during shutdown when memory tracing is enabled.
     * When there are no pending allocations or memory trace is not enabled, then nothing is printed to the SDK log file.
     * Enabling memory allocation tracing has a nontrivial cost and we do not recommend that customers enable this by default for production deployments.

+* `LOCK_FILE_PATH`
+  * To enforce single instance creation, set `LOCK_FILE_PATH` to a writeable directory.
+For example, if you want to write to a file named devicecl.lock in /run/lock, then `LOCK_FILE_PATH=/run/lock/devicecl.lock`.
+Permissions still apply when writing to restricted directories.
+  * This feature is disabled until the environment variable is set.
+  * This feature is not needed when running device client as a service.
+  * While this should in theory enforce a single instance of device client, double check with `ps` if device client is not starting properly.

 * `AWSIOT_TUNNEL_ACCESS_TOKEN`
     * The [Secure Tunneling Feature](../source/tunneling/README.md) allows customers to gain remote access to the device client.
     * When the secure tunneling feature is enabled, the device client will obtain the destination access token used to communicate with the secure tunnel proxy by listening for a notification on an MQTT topic.
 More details are available at [Secure Tunneling Feature](../source/tunneling/README.md).